 6 Steps to Becoming a Leader Others Want to Follow

-Have you ever considered the message you are sending others when you only acknowledge them when they acknowledge you first?
-They might experience you as a person that is:
+What message you are sending others when you only acknowledge them when they acknowledge you first?

 - Too busy or preoccupied

-As Christians, we are to reflect Jesus in our lives and leadership and follow His example.
+As Christians, we are to reflect Jesus in our lives and work.
+We are to follow His example as we lead.
 Jesus was an initiator.
 He loved first.
-That’s what drew people to Him and caused them to want to follow Him.
-Without followers, you aren’t actually leading.
+That’s what drew people to Him so that they naturally wanted to follow Him.

 The side benefit to being quick to wave and smile is that it immediately sets a more positive vibe to any encounter.
-People will be put at ease and drawn to you.
+People are put at ease and drawn to you.

-4. Be systematic
+4. Be Systematic

 Without a systematic way of incorporating a “wave and smile” in your day, it won’t happen.
 Put reminders on your calendar or in your phone to help you make people a priority – whatever it takes.

 Like Mr. Frank, you might be tempted to mirror back what people are giving you.
 If they are prickly, so are you.
-If they are nice you are nice.
+If they are nice, you are nice.
 That’s being a mirror.

 You never know what a person is dealing with or how your wave and smile might make their day.
 Like Mr. Frank, it is easy to misinterpret the lack of waves and smiles and find yourself complaining.
 Why not step up and be the person, the leader, you wish others would be.